rlmoser99/design_patterns/command/command_notes.md

 **Other Examples:**
 - Code Maker - create 3 ways to cipher text - ceasar, rotate, backward.
-Keep track of what order they are done it to un-do it!!!
+Keep track of what order they are done it to un-do it!!! (not sure this fits) -> create email, text, etc that can use these to send @message.
+- create tasks that happen - turn light on/off. add 10/-10
+- remote for drone (turn on/off, etc)
+- Create actions to save class to Marshall, load class

 **"Real World" Examples:**
 - ActiveRecord is a classic example